obbysang/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints a confused smiley face, '(Ôo)', enclosed in double quotes.
+This script prints a confused smiley face to the standard output.